kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 #### Beta

 - Gather feedback from developers and surveys
-- In addition to the changes in CRI API, implement the following
+- In addition to the initial changes in CRI API, implement the following
-  - Pod spec update
-  - Resource status/capacity (with scheduling)
+  - Extend CRI API to support updating sandbox-level QoS-class resources
-  - Parmission control
+  - Parmission control (resource quota)
 - Well-defined behavior with [In-place pod vertical scaling](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources)
 - Additional tests are in Testgrid and linked in KEP
 - User documentation is available